everyday-as/gmodstore-python-sdk/docs/TeamUsersApi.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization: PersonalAccessToken
+# Configure Bearer authorization (API Key): bearerAuth
 configuration = gmodstore-sdk.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )